 - 19% of test takers got a score of 1

-Keep in mind that the above numbers are minimum for some credit.
-Some colleges give an additional semester of credit for a higher score.
 AP scores are also not required for college admissions; typically, a student will send his/her AP scores after senior year to the chosen college for credit.
+But strong AP scores can boost a student’s college applications.
 Students also need to check AP credits BEFORE registering for freshmen college courses.

 For other college information and to find out how many credit hours you may get, students can search for credit policies at each college on the College Board website.